rithyKabir/recipe-app-api/README.md

 # recipe-app-api
-Recipe API project using Django
+Recipe API project using Django Rest Framework

 To run this project locally :
 1. Pull the project.